Clarifying a societal problem, its causes and potential impacts

 - How have wildfires affected different geographic communities?

-Methodological approaches to address question D2
+Methodological approaches (forms of evidence) to address question D2

 Question D3.
 Assessing the importance of a problem relative to other problems